 1. What is the Future USAP website?

-Future USAP is a part of the United States Antarctic Program (USAP), run by the National Science Foundation (NSF).
+Future USAP is a part of the United States Antarctic Program (USAP), run by the U.S. National Science Foundation (NSF).
 Future USAP is dedicated to long range investments in facilitating science spread across the three permanent United States Antarctic Program permanent stations: McMurdo, Palmer, and South Pole.
 This includes support of USAP's scientific mission through a series of redevelopments and upgrades to the buildings, logistics and technology that make up these stations.
 Additional information about Future USAP is also available.

 2. What audiences does this site serve?